Mission & History

 Our Support of Inclusion and Equity for All

+We believe in equity for all, including in healthcare, and fight every day to ensure that all people are treated with dignity and respect and have the opportunity to live healthy and safe lives — physically, mentally, and emotionally.
 We commit to listen, educate ourselves, and stand in solidarity with communities of color in these challenging times.
 We will create and maintain a climate of inclusion.
 We will hold our leaders, policymakers, and those in positions of power accountable with the expectation and conviction that these measures will end the inequalities we struggle with today and ensure that the opportunity to lead healthy and safe lives is within reach for all of us.

 Our History and Growth

-Our global network traces its roots to a yellow house in Santa Monica, California, where Harriet and Dr. Harold Benjamin transformed the way our culture faces cancer.
-After Harriet’s diagnosis with cancer in 1972, Dr. Benjamin sought to create a community that would provide social and emotional support to cancer patients and their families and friends — all free of charge.
 In 1982, The Wellness Community opened its doors in Santa Monica, California.
 Gilda Radner, the late comedian and original “Saturday Night Live” benefited from The Wellness Community after being diagnosed with ovarian cancer in 1986.
 Her experience inspired her to call for similar support-focused organizations.
 Although Radner passed away in 1989, her husband, Gene Wilder, and Joanna Bull, along with other friends and family, answered her call to action.
 Together, they founded Gilda’s Club New York City and opened its iconic Red Door in 1995.

 In 2007, the Institute of Medicine released Cancer Care for the Whole Patient: Meeting Psychosocial Health Needs, emphasizing the importance of addressing the social and emotional needs of individuals facing cancer, rather than just their physical needs.
 The report underscored what The Wellness Community and Gilda’s Club Worldwide, and its affiliate networks, had been doing for many years and sparked merger discussions between the two organizations to increase efficiencies and serve even more patients.
 In 2009, The Wellness Community and Gilda’s Club Worldwide became one organization: Cancer Support Community.